randix/Pinewood-Derby/README.md

 - Connect the start switch cable to the track start switch.

-- Connect the serial cable from the track to the RS232 to USB converter cable and plug that into the RPi (or other timer computer).
+- Connect the serial cable from the track to the RS232 to USB converter cable and plug that into the timer computer.

-- Start the RPi
+- Start the timer computer

-  - Assure that the RPi is connected to the local WiFi.
-The RPi makes no use of any available internet connection.
+  - Assure that the timer computer is connected to the local WiFi.
+The timer computer makes no use of any available internet connection.

-  - Open two windows on the RPi, using the Terminal program.
+  - Open two windows on the timer computer, using the Terminal program.

-  - Install the Python programs, **PDServer.py** and **timer.py**.
-See detail below in *Appendix: Timer Server Software Installation*.
+  - Install the **PDTimer.tar** Python programs.
+See detail below in *Appendix: Timer Computer Software Installation*.

-  - Edit the file *PIN.txt* and enter a four digit PIN to be used by the administrator during the race.
+  - Edit the file *PIN.txt* and enter a four digit PIN to be used by the administrator during the race, select a secret pin, known only to the administrator.
+    E.g.: `echo 4567 > PIN.txt`

+  - On a Raspberry Pi, other Linux computer or a Mac computer, start the software:
+    `./t.sh`

+  - On a Windows timer computer, assuming Python3 has been installed, see below in *Appendix: Timer Server Software Installation*.

-  - In one window start the **PDServer.py** with the command `./PDserver.py`
+    - In one window start the **PDServer.py** with the command `Python3 PDserver.py`

-  - In the other window start the **timer.py** with the command `./timer.py`
+    - In the other window start the **timer.py** with the command `Python3 timer.py`

 - Start **Pinewood-Derby** on the iPhone or iPad